Kafū, aged forty-one.

 The cold rain did not cease all day.

-In the evening, I passed through Owari-chō to dine.
+In the evening, intending to dine, I passed through Owari-chō.

 By chance, I met Old Man Ōhiko.